 At four stations discharge is measured by using a natural cross-section in the watercourse, i.e. no dams are constructed.
 At station PSM000348 the discharge represents the outflow from lake Frisksjön.
 At all other places discharge is measured in the creek.
 The quality checked discharge from measurements of water level made during the period could be seen in Figures 5-3 to 5-5.
-Adjustment of measurements has been made to PSM000368 where the sensor was buried into water bed soil.
+Adjustment of measurements has been made to PSM000368 where the sensor was found pulled up about 11 cm at the end of the period.